Mayor & Councillors

 Council is made up of twelve Councillors and the Mayor.
 The twelve Councillors each represent one of the four Wards that make up Willoughby, while the Mayor represents all the Wards.

 Councillors are voted in by the local community every four years to represent them on local public issues.
-The four Wards of the City can be seen on the Ward Boundaries Map or on Wards of Willoughby Council.
+The four Wards of the City can be seen on the Ward Boundaries Map.

 The last Council elections were held in September 2012.
 The Mayor was popularly elected by the voters for a four-year term.
 The Deputy-Mayor is elected every twelve months by the Councillors.